AustinGettel/vSphere-and-vCenter-setup/README.md

 # vSphere-and-vCenter-setup
-Configuring vSphere plus installing a vCenter Server as your first VM
+<b>Configuring vSphere and vCenter plus installing your first VM</b>

 You'll need to start by downloading VMWare vSphere and vCenter from VMware's wewbsite.
 Google download vmware vsphere to find the downloads page.
 Download VMware vSphere Hypervisor (ESXi) 7.0U3d; this is the installer for ESXi, the hypervisor that we need to install first.
 Also download VMware vCenter Server 7.0U3e, we'll use this later.